Adityam53/Aditya-Moorjmalani-Portfolio/README.md

 # Aditya Moorjmalani Portfolio

-A personal developer portfolio website built to showcase my projects, skills, and experience as a web developer.
+A personal developer portfolio website built to showcase my projects, skills, and experience as a full-stack developer.

-This portfolio highlights my journey in frontend development and demonstrates my ability to build responsive, interactive, and modern web applications.
+This portfolio highlights my journey in full-stack development and demonstrates my ability to build responsive, interactive, and modern web applications.

 ---